-One of the most powerful tools in the bankruptcy arsenal is the automatic stay.
-The automatic stay is an injunction that arises when a bankruptcy is filed.
-It is so powerful that it prohibits almost all attempts by creditors to collect almost any kind of debt.
-Those actions include attempts to repossess cars and foreclose on home mortgages.
+One of the most powerful tools in the bankruptcy arsenal is the automatic stay—an injunction that arises when a bankruptcy is filed.
+It is so powerful that it prohibits almost all attempts by creditors to collect almost any kind of debt, including attempts to repossess cars and foreclose on home mortgages.

 Handling Secured Debts in a Bankruptcy Case

 Secured debt is debt for which you pledged collateral, like a car or a house.
 If you owe past-due car or house payments when you file bankruptcy, it is important to understand that bankruptcy does not give you a free ride on your secured debt.
 If you want to keep the collateral, you have to pay the lender at least what the collateral is worth, regardless of whether you file a Chapter 7 straight bankruptcy, a Chapter 13 payment plan case, or a Chapter 11 reorganization.

 In a Chapter 7 case, unless you surrender the collateral, you either will redeem the collateral for its value or you will reaffirm the contract you originally signed.
 To redeem the collateral, you pay the creditor the value of the collateral, usually in one lump sum, rather than continuing the contract you originally signed.
 When you reaffirm the contract, you agree to take the contract out of the bankruptcy process and forgo the discharge on that particular debt.
 You then continue making the payments under the original contract.
 If you fail to make those payments, the creditor can repossess the vehicle after the bankruptcy case concludes and potentially sue you for any deficiency balance after the car is sold.